A tale of two cases

 And if people change their estate plans late in life, it can raise questions about whether a child had undue influence or whether the parent had the necessary mental capacity to make good decisions.

-That’s why it’s important to have someone — ideally the parents’ lawyer or financial advisor — who can testify about the specifics of their wishes.
+That’s why it’s important to cover your bases by having someone — ideally the parents’ lawyer or financial advisor — who can testify about the specifics of their wishes.

 Sometimes, experts say, parents name a single beneficiary to a RRIF or other fund to avoid having money tied up in probate until the estate is settled.
 And, that parent may simply hope the child that’s named will honour the spirit of their will and divide the funds equally between siblings.

 It’s well intentioned but, Tratnik says, there’s no way of knowing a parent’s intention once they’re dead.
 She adds that, in the wake of Calmusky, financial professionals will be driving home the importance of clear, official documentation for every decision; big or small.